medvedevgroup/ESSColor/README.md

 ## Quick start

-To install, compile from source:
+First, install all the pre-requisites and make sure the executables are in your `PATH`.
+Then, install additional executables from source:

     git clone https://github.com/amatur/ess-color
     cd ess-color